 Safety is Amtrak’s top priority.
 Amtrak is a leader in the installation of Positive Train Control (PTC), a safety technology designed to match train speed to track conditions for improved safety.
 Positive Train Control provides an added layer of safety.

-- We will have performed and implemented operational risk mitigations across the remaining approximately 5,000 host railroad track miles that will not have PTC operating due to having been granted either FRA-approved PTC exemptions (MTEAs) or alternative schedule for PTC implementation.
+- We will have implemented operational risk mitigations across the remaining approximately 5,000 host railroad track miles that will not have PTC operating.
+These sections of track have been granted by the FRA a PTC exemption (MTEAs) or alternative schedule for PTC implementation.
 Approximately 1,500 of the 5,000 miles qualify for MTEAs.

-To read more about PTC, please review the materials we have provided below.
+To read more about PTC, please review the materials we have provided below, as well as our safety fact sheet.
 This includes quotes and PDFs of testimonies from Amtrak CEO Richard Anderson, an in-depth presentation discussing the technology, and links to the FRA for additional PTC implementation reports.
 You can also access our PTC video here.